duke-harp/match_diffdirs/README.md

-`match_diffdirs.sif` is a Singularity container that takes input and reference diffusion images (or merely a list of the diffusion gradient directions and strengths corresponding to said images) and produces an output image (or list of diffusion directions) that corresponds to the subset of input that most closely matches reference with respect to the diffusion gradients.
+`match_diffdirs.sif` is a Singularity container that takes input and reference diffusion images (or merely a list of the diffusion gradient directions and strengths corresponding to said images).
+The output is a subset of the input image volumes (or list of diffusion directions) that best matches to the reference data with respect to the diffusion gradients.
 This is useful, for example, when two subject cohorts are acquired with different diffusion acquisition parameters, especially extra diffusion directions and/or extra shells.